 Surviving the dismissal of the Eagle Court is harder than facing an army of shambling corpses.
 How does a dead soldier fight it when he no longer wishes to live?

-Forthcoming stories include The King of Gears and Bone (Paide’s brother Ein struggles with the expectations of monarchy while trans and autistic) and Truth of the Eyrie (an agender citizen, Switch, realises that the Iteme proclamation doesn’t reach down into the working streets of Ihrne).
+Forthcoming stories include Truth of the Eyrie (an agender citizen, Switch, realises that the Iteme proclamation doesn’t reach down into the working streets of Ihrne) and Birds of a Feather (Paide, Ein and Switch’s plotlines converge on the beginning of government).